tscircuit/add-pr-comment-proxy/README.md

 ## How it works

 This app is a thin Node.js proxy around the [create an issue comment](https://docs.github.com/en/rest/reference/issues#create-an-issue-comment) GitHub endpoint that allows you to send requests with a GitHub Action's [temporary token](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#about-the-github_token-secret) and create issue comments.
 It verifies that your request has a valid temporary token, but it's difficult to ensure any more than that.
 A shared secret cannot be used as GitHub will strip it when the fork's Actions run.

+## Vercel Deployment Notes

+### About the `.vercel` Folder
+The `.vercel` folder is automatically created when you link your project directory to a Vercel project.
+This folder should not be committed to your repository - it contains local deployment information like project and organization IDs.

+**Important:** Add `.vercel` to your `.gitignore` file to prevent accidentally committing it.